Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports monitoring fires and fire hotspots using the Global Forest Watch Fire Portal.
+The company reports monitoring fires and fire hotspots using the Global Forest Watch Fire Portal and has established a fire monitoring team to patrol the perimeter adjacent to the forest reserve on a monthly basis.

 • Y